LiveWithCodeAnkit/e-liveAnkit.com/README.md

 Welcome to our full-stack MERN (MongoDB, Express.js, React, Node.js) e-commerce project built with Next.js v14!
 This project encompasses a comprehensive set of features for a complete online shopping experience.

+### Support the Project

+If you find this project helpful, consider supporting its development!
+You can either contribute code or show your appreciation by [making a small donation](#) to help us maintain and improve this open-source project.

+Thank you for your support!
 ## Features

 ### Authentication System